-The Nevada-focused firm put its third mine into production and repeated its full year output guidance for the 2016 year to end December.
+The Nevada-focused miner put its third mine into production last year and met its cost and production guidance in 2016.

-It also saw a resource upgrade and continues to see good exploration success, which bodes well for future production success.
+The fiscal year just gone also saw a resource upgrade and the group continues to see good exploration success, which bodes well for future production.

 Fire Creek, Midas Mine and True North all producing

 Klondex owns 100% of two assets - the Fire Creek mine, and around 100miles away, the Midas Mine and ore milling facility, both in Nevada, USA.

 It also acquired the True North mining complex (previously Rice Lake in Manitoba, Canada) in January last year - an underground mining operation consisting of several underground narrow-vein gold deposits along with a mill to process up to 2,500 tons per day.

 Recent drilling results excitingly showed two zones could host more mineralisation than is currently defined and may refine the 2017 mine plan.